 Creating a metric is possible only for logs that are based on hosts or processes.
 If your log selection includes a log that's based on a custom device, you have to unselect that log to create a metric.

-When creating a custom metric, if your log selection includes both types of logs (host and process), you have to select the log type for this metric.
+When creating a custom metric, if your log selection includes both types of logs (host and process), you must select just one type of log for this metric.
 By default, the log type with the most log entries is selected.

-If you change the log selection, make sure you click Display results to refresh the Create metric panel before creating the metric.
+If you change the log selection, make sure you select Display results to refresh the Create metric panel before creating the metric.

 Enter the Metric name to have the Metric key for API usage generated automatically based on the metric name.
 You can modify this metric key.
 However, once created, the metric key can no longer be changed.